Distance 3½ miles

 Car parking at Marshlands Road

-Bus services: Arriva 487 at the start or at Ness Gardens
+Bus service: Arriva 487 at the start or at Ness Gardens

 2. Turn left along Quayside, noting the vegetation left by the last high tide: each spring and autumn the highest tides cover the road.
 The Harp is on your left.
 On your right is Denhall Quay, where ships used to collect coal.